kstenerud/concise-encoding/ce-structure.md

 | `Indian`     | `I`          |
 | `Pacific`    | `P`          |

+A Decoder **MUST** convert abbreviated areas back to their full names.

 ##### Special Areas

 The following special pseudo-areas **CAN** also be used.
 They do not contain a location component.